 For the past 17 years, I have worked in molecular diagnostics within oncology.
 My experience includes; hereditary cancer testing, genomic assays for determining risk of recurrence and chemotherapy benefit, circulating tumor cell assays for treatment decisions in prostate cancer as well as pan cancer comprehensive genomic testing in both tissue and blood.
 I believe that to bring the full value of precision medicine to patients, all aspects of the testing process must be optimized.
 This includes the identification of patients who would benefit from testing, ordering appropriate tests at the earliest opportunity, efficient processing of prior authorization requirements, rapid send out of specimens, reflex testing established where appropriate and results received by provider without delay.
 Most recently, my focus has been on working with pathologists on optimizing the retrieval and processing of tissue specimens for NGS.
 I believe that in striving to change medical practice, it is incumbent on industry to build effective collaborations with all parties involved in testing if patients are to receive timely information to help them with treatment decisions.
 For the past 4 years, I have also been involved in mentoring students interested in careers in the Life Sciences at the University of Connecticut.
 One of the students I mentored is now a colleague.
 I believe that by supporting students with exceptional skills and commitments, our industry with advance to its full potential.

 Neeraj Adya has over 19 years of expertise in the In Vitro Diagnostics (IVD) medical device industry, specifically in developing and supporting diagnostic assays.
-For the last ~3.5 years he has been a Pharmacodiagnostics (PDx) Lead at BMS, enabling development of Companion/Complementary diagnostics in various therapeutic areas, including Oncology, Fibrosis, and Cardiovascular.
+He had been a Pharmacodiagnostics (PDx) Lead at BMS, enabling development of Companion/Complementary diagnostics in various therapeutic areas, including Oncology, Fibrosis, and Cardiovascular.
 In this role, he serves as a SME for medical device, provides PDx leadership for complementary and companion diagnostic activities by setting PDx strategy for various assets followed by managing a PDx team to execute on the strategy by facilitating delivery of all diagnostics by working with external diagnostic business partners.
 Prior to BMS, he was at Abbott Laboratories for over 15 years where he led cross-functional teams to develop blood screening diagnostics products for infectious diseases as well as development of new molecular companion diagnostic assays (CDx) with multiple Pharma partners in Oncology across multiple indications.
 Neeraj received his PhD in Molecular Biology from Case Western Reserve University at Cleveland, Ohio.
 Subsequently, he was a Postdoctoral Research Fellow at the National Human Genome Research Institute in NIH.